Pynenc models every task invocation as a finite-state machine. The file

 Special cases deserve first-class states when they have different rules.

-PENDING_RECOVERY is not just PENDING with another field.
-It can override
+PENDING_RECOVERY is not ordinary PENDING.
+It can override ownership,

-ownership, release ownership, and only transition back through REROUTED.
-That
+release ownership, and only transition back through REROUTED.
+That is a real

 The audit trail is part of the API.
 Every recovery state in the timeline is one more fact an operator can inspect when something goes wrong.